GSA/notifications-api/README.md

 _NOTE: This project currently works with PostgreSQL version 15.x; version 12.x is currently used in our hosted environments._

-_NOTE: If you have a pre-existing instance of PSQL install because of another product like PGAdmin.
-Homebrew installs Postgres without a password.
-This may create a scenario where you cannot use PSQL to login to the database as PSQL for PGAdmin will require a password.
-It is recommended that you remove PGAdmin before this step as PSQL will be installed with Postgres and allow you to login without a password._
+_NOTE: If you have a pre-existing instance of PSQL installed because of another product like PGAdmin, your database configuration may differ from the instructions above, which uses Homebrew to install and configure PostgreSQL.
+If this is the case for you, you may have to either account for slightly different user permissions with the database, or uninstall PGAdmin and/or PostgreSQL itself, and reinstall it with Homebrew to follow the steps above._

 You'll now need to modify (or create, if it doesn't already exist) the `$PATH` environment variable to include the PostgreSQL binaries.
 Open the file you have